Santa Clara University Achievements

 - SCU funds 8,040 megawatt-hours of renewable energy—equivalent to the annual output of two and a half large-scale wind turbines.

-- Princeton Review: SCU earned a rating of 96 out of 99 points in their "green ratings."
+- Princeton Review: Awarded SCU 96 out of 99 points in their "green ratings."
 SCU tied for the No. 2 spot of all universities rated in California.

-- Sustainable Endowments Institute: Gave SCU a B in 2009, improved from a B- in 2008
+- Sustainable Endowments Institute: Awarded SCU a B in 2009, improved from a B- in 2008.

 Sustainability Tracking, Assessment, & Rating System (STARS)